Goshen College is affiliated with Mennonite Church USA, a historic Anabaptist peace church.

 At Goshen College we intend to create a community of faith and learning built on five core values: Christ-centeredness, passionate learning, servant leadership, compassionate peacemaking and global citizenship.

 ‘Culture for Service’

-In an effort to live out our mission, you’ll find Goshen students studying and serving abroad, working in youth ministry and teaching English to immigrants.
-Annually the campus lives out its motto of “Culture for Service” by taking a day off of class to serve in the community.
+In an effort to live out our motto of “Culture for Service,” you’ll find Goshen students studying and serving abroad, working in youth ministry and teaching English to immigrants.
+Annually, new students take a day off of class to serve in the community.
 Many areas of study also support our passion and purpose, for example:

 - American Sign Language interpreting

 - Environmental science

 - TESOL (Teaching English to Speakers of Other Languages)